thevectornine/NEBULA/README.md

 # NEBULA
 nebula is a virus written in python

-docile: does not unalive computer
+docile: does not kill computer
 killer: kills computer

 # requirments